tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 ### Requested prices

-* `lines.prices`: the requested price.
+`lines.prices`: the requested price.
 Advised is to provide only `netPrice` for its simplicity, used by most buyers, or alternatively `grossPrice` together with `discountPercentage`.
+* `grossPrice`: the gross price.
+Use together with `discountPercentage`.
+* `discountPercentage`: the discount percentage.
+Use together with `grossPrice`.
+* `netPrice`: the net price.
     * `priceInTransactionCurrency`: at least provide a price in the transaction currency of the supplier, like `CNY` in China.
-* `priceInBaseCurrency`: provide a price in your base currency, like `EUR` in the EU.
         * `value`: the price value has a decimal `1234.56` format with any number of digits.
         * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`, `USD` and `CNY`
+    * `priceInBaseCurrency`: provide a price in your base currency, like `EUR` in the EU.
 * `priceUnitOfMeasureIso`: the price unit according to ISO 80000-1.
 The purchase unit and price unit may be different.
 * `priceUnitQuantity`: the item quantity at which the price applies.
 Typically this is 1 \(unit price\) or 100 \(the price applies to 100 items\)

 ### Requested charge lines

-* `lines.chargeLines`: the requested additional cost lines of an order line, independent of the order line prices, like transport, packing, administration, inspection and certification costs.
+`lines.chargeLines`: the requested additional cost lines of an order line, independent of the order line prices, like transport, packing, administration, inspection and certification costs.
-* `chargeLines.position`: the position used to identify a charge line.
+* `position`: the position used to identify a charge line.
-* `chargeLines.chargeTypeCode`: the mandatory charge reason code according to [UNCL7161](https://docs.peppol.eu/poacc/upgrade-3/codelist/UNCL7161/)
+* `chargeTypeCode`: the mandatory charge reason code according to [UNCL7161](https://docs.peppol.eu/poacc/upgrade-3/codelist/UNCL7161/)
-* `chargeLines.chargeDescription`: a mandatory free text description, like "Transport costs".
+* `chargeDescription`: a mandatory free text description, like "Transport costs".
-* `chargeLines.quantity`: the mandatory quantity of this charge line.
+* `quantity`: the mandatory quantity of this charge line.
-* `chargeLines.price`: the mandatory price of this charge line.
+* `price`: the mandatory price of this charge line.
     * `priceInTransactionCurrency`: the mandatory price in the transaction currency of the supplier, like `CNY` in China.
-* `priceInBaseCurrency`: the optional price in your base currency, like `EUR` in the EU.
         * `value`: the price value has a decimal `1234.56` format with any number of digits.
         * `currencyIso`: the 3-letter currency code according to ISO 4217, like `EUR`, `USD` and `CNY`.
+    * `priceInBaseCurrency`: the optional price in your base currency, like `EUR` in the EU.
 * `priceUnitOfMeasureIso`: the 3-letter price unit according to ISO 80000-1 which applies to the charge line price.

 ### Other line fields

 * `description`: a free format additional description of this line
 * `terms`: the line terms as agreed with your supplier
-* `terms.contractNumber`: the agreed framework contract number
+    * `contractNumber`: the agreed framework contract number
-* `terms.contractPosition`: the related position within the framework contract
+    * `contractPosition`: the related position within the framework contract
 * `projectNumber`: Your project number reference
 * `productionNumber`:  Your production number reference
 * `salesOrderNumber`:  Your sales order reference \(not be confused with the supplier sales order number\)